Accepting

 Dental anxiety is normal, so we do our best to help you overcome it.
 While we know it’s hard to look forward to a dental visit, we do our best to make your experience pleasant!

 Did you know that more than 18 million American adults suffer from a sleep disorder called obstructive sleep apnea (OSA)?
 Patients with this condition experience restricted or obstructed breathing for 10 seconds or longer during sleep.
-Without sleep apnea treatment in Las Vegas, OSA can potentially increase a person’s risk of high blood pressure, heart rhythm issues, heart attack, stroke, and insulin resistance.
+Without sleep health services in Las Vegas, OSA can potentially increase a person’s risk of high blood pressure, heart rhythm issues, heart attack, stroke, and insulin resistance.

 a man needing Sleep Apnea Treatment in Las Vegas keeping his wife awake